 Skip to main content

-This Resilience+ approach will protect NYC from climate change while enhancing the waterfront to include new public open space, resilient ferry terminals, new stormwater management systems, and accessibility.
+The Financial District and Seaport Climate Resilience Plan will protect NYC from climate change while enhancing the waterfront to include new accessible public open space, resilient ferry terminals, and new stormwater management systems.

 Learn About the Plan